Brickworks/HAB-toolbox/docs/index.md

 ## Other experiments
 In addition to  helpful development tools, this repository contains experiments that were done to aid in HAB systems design.
+You can find these experiments in the `etc` directory.

 ### Kinematic Model